-This is the only Life Assurance and Fidelity Guarantee Society whose Policies of Guarantee are accepted by Government, Poor Law Board, and other Public Depart-ments.
-The leading London and Provincial Joint-Stock and private Banks, the principal Railway Companies, Municipal Corporations, Life and Fire Offices, Public Companies, Institutions, and commercial firms through-out the Kingdom accent the Policies of this Society as out the Kingdom, accept the Policies of this Society as Security for their Employes.
+This is the only Life Assurance and Fidelity Guarantee This is the only Life Assurance and Fidelity Guarantee Society whose Policies of Guarantee are accepted by Government, Poor Law Board, and other Public Depart-ments.
+The leading London and Provincial Joint-Stock and private Banks, the principal Railway Companies, Municipal Corporations, Life and Fire Offices, Public Companies, Institutions, and commercial firms through-out the Kingdom, accept the Policies of this Society as Security for their Euclides.

-Immediate Annuities, payable during the whole of Life, may be purchased on the following scale:--Annuities granted at the undermentioned Ages for every £100 of Purchase Money.
+Security for their Employes.
+Immediate Annuities, payable during the whole of Life, may be purchased on the following scale :--Annuities granted at the undermentioned Ages for every £100 of Purchase Money.